 John of Woodbridge farmed in NJ until middle age when he removed himself to the primarily Scottish settlement called the Manor of Maske near Gettysburg, Pennsylvania.
 It is also referred to as the Marsh Creek Settlement.
 Many years later during the Civil War John of Woodbridge's farm would find itself near the center of the Battle of Gettysburg.

 Although most of his sons moved west with him, James stayed in NJ and farmed land purchased from his father as well as land provided by his wife’s family - the Gachs.
-As shown in his last will and testament John did marry a second time after the death of Elizabeth.
+As shown in his last will and testament John of Woodbridge married after the death of Elizabeth.
 Both wives are memorialized in his will.

 John of Woodbridge was illiterate.
 He signed his will with an X. James, his third child, learned to read early and may have been the first to use the EDDEY spelling, as did most descendants that remained in NJ or moved across Arthur Kill to Staten Island.
 However, John's sons who moved west to Pennsylvania and the mid-west reverted to the EDDY spelling.
 Many later descendants, including those from Staten Island, use the Eddy spelling.